tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

     -   Use `pkg::function()` syntax only as needed and consistently.
     -   Avoid mixing and matching base R and tidyverse syntax (e.g., in one step finding mean in a [`summarize()`](https://dplyr.tidyverse.org/reference/summarise.html) call and in another step as mean of a vector, `mean(df$var)`.
     -   Remove unnecessary [`print()`](https://rdrr.io/r/base/print.html) statements.[^3]
+    -   Consider whether code comments address the "why" or the "what."
+If comments describe relatively self-documenting code, consider removing them.

 5.  **Stuck?
 Start a new chat:** Each new prompt in a chat/thread is evaluated within the context of previous prompts in that thread.
 If you're stuck and not getting to a good answer after modifying your prompt a few times, start fresh with a new chat/thread instead.